Series Overview

 DFS follows a simple "deep dive" strategy:

-• Explore: Visit a node, mark it has visited, move on to the next unvisited neighbours.
+- Explore: Visit a node, mark it as visited, move on to the next unvisited neighbours.

 There are two ways of implementing it: